in-toto/in-toto.io/content/en/ecosystem/integrations/index.md

 ---
 title: Integrations
-description: Projects and products with in-toto integrations.
+description: Projects and products integrating with in-toto.
 ---

 This section lists software systems, services, or platforms that integrate with